alexlawrence/reznik/README.md

 * **exclude**: List or single string to match against files and directories.
 Matches are excluded from evaluation. *(optional, default: null)*
 * **help**: Display the help

-Example PhantomJS execution generating a module browser including a flattened module list which is output to a HTML file:
+Example PhantomJS call generating a module browser including a flattened module list which is output to an HTML file:

     phantomjs reznik/src/phantomAdapter.js -basePath=reznik/example -flatten=true -output=browser > browser.html

-Example NodeJS execution executing all code analysis and generating a JSON output excluding all spec files:
+Example NodeJS call executing every code analysis and generating a JSON output excluding all spec files:

     node reznik -basePath=reznik/example -analysis=all -output=json -exclude=spec.js

 ###Module usage

-When required in Node.js reznik exposes the method *run(options)*.
+When required in Node.js reznik exposes only the method *run(options)*.
-The options object accepts the same arguments as the command line does.
+The options object can consist of the same arguments as the command line does.
 The return value is a [promise](http://wiki.commonjs.org/wiki/Promises/A) which delivers the evaluation results by default as an object.